-It is the intent of Council that this Chapter not be applied retroactively, and that no improvements or construction for which a building permit has already been issued be eligible for exemption.
+It is the intent of Council that this Chapter not be applied retroactively, and that no improvements or construction for which a building permit has already been issued be eligible for an exemption not codified at such a time.

 § 265.11 - REPORTS TO COUNCIL.